harshitvj021/harshitvj021/README.md

 <h1 align="center">Hi 👋, I'm Harshit Singh </h1>
 <h3 align="center">
 Welcome to my GitHub profile!, a passionate coder based in India.
-Here, you'll find a glimpse into my journey, projects, and interests in the world of technology and beyond.
+Here, you'll glimpse my journey, projects, and interests in the world of technology and beyond.

 About Me
 I'm driven by the thrill of coding.
 My journey in programming began when I discovered the power of creating solutions from scratch.
 Since then, I've delved into various programming languages and frameworks, constantly learning and growing along the way.